square/microsite/_pages/mobile-interview-project.md

 The employee list should not be persisted to disk.
 You can reload it from the network on each app launch and when refresh is requested — but no more often than that unintentionally.
 (Android developers in particular should take care not to make redundant network calls when the phone is rotated, or when memory is low).

-On the contrary, images should be cached on disk so as to not waste device bandwidth (please use an open source image caching solution, or write your own caching – do not rely on HTTP caching for image caching).
+Images, however, should be cached on disk so as to not waste device bandwidth.
+You may use an open source image caching solution, or write your own caching.
+Do not rely upon HTTP caching for image caching.

 Note that photos at a given URL will never change.
 Once one is loaded, you do not need to reload the photo.
 If an employee’s photo changes, they will be given a new photo URL.

 Tests should be provided for the app.
-We definitely do not expect 100% code coverage, so please use your best judgment for what should be tested.
+We do not expect 100% code coverage, so please use your best judgment for what should be tested.
 We’re also interested only in unit tests.
 Feel free to skip snapshot or app tests.

 # Details